techidaily/site-bypass-frp/source/_posts/in-2024-a-step-by-step-guide-on-using-adb-and-fastboot-to-remove-frp-lock-on-your-vivo-y17s-by-drfone-android.md

 The ****Vivo Y17s FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Vivo Y17s device after it has been reset.
 By requesting the Google account credentials tied to the Vivo Y17s device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Vivo Y17s device.
 In essence, the Vivo Y17s FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Vivo Y17s device, providing additional protection.
-Each [Vivo device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Vivo device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Vivo Y17s device.
 It activates when you perform a factory reset on your Vivo smartphone without signing out of the associated Google account.

 ### Usage of Vivo Y17s FRP Code